3 Programming Fundamentals in R (Part I)

 Error in "11" + 3 : non-numeric argument to binary operator

 This is an important consideration when debugging errors in R. It’s not uncommon to encounter datasets where a column that should be numeric is incorrectly saved as a character.
-If you intend to perform a statistical operation on such a column (e.g., calculating the mean), you would first need to convert it to the numeric data type using the as.numeric() function.
+This can be problematic if we need to perform statistical operations (e.g., calculating the mean) on that column.
+Luckily, there are ways to convert data types from one type to another.

 as.numeric("22")